strategineer/personal-website/README.md

 # TODO

+- Fix css on mobile for the floating button staying focused after click
 - Create a better home page with summaries for my blog post
     - https://middlemanapp.com/basics/blogging/
     - I want blurbs for my posts to display on my main page